Composition and Rhetoric

 Responsible, ethical inquiry and argument occur when differences are meaningfully engaged.

 We are committed to fostering learning that encourages students to partake in the important civic process of recognizing the complexity and richness of human difference as they read, write, and converse with one another.
-Our diversity statement articulates this commitment.

 Community Engagement and Writing Programs